Djinni-RC/AutoReaderMode/README.md

 # Auto Reader Mode

 **Auto Reader Mode** is a Chrome extension that automatically enables reader mode on user-specified websites.
 This extension helps improve your reading experience by stripping away unnecessary elements like ads and menus, allowing you to focus on the content.
+As much as possible, this extension has been written using ChatGPT.

 ## Features